ViriCruz/readouts_tracker/README.md

 Here you can see what do you read more during a day.
 Showing a pie chart to represent the percentage of the categories that you read.

+## Potential future features
+- Display weekly statistics.
+- Display in which hours you read the most.

+## How to run automated tests
+You will find a README.md file inside each folder which contains specific instructions on how to do it.

 ## How to contribute and participate
 Fork this repo and submit a PR for review and potential merge to the main branch.
 Feel free to leave feedback. :smile: